YinseoCho/Bayes_UGent_2018/day1_intro_bayes/day1_intro_bayes.md

 incremental: false
 type: lineheight

-The logical interpretation of probability tries to generalise the formal logic (true / false) to the probabilist world.
-The probability then represents the degree of *logic support* of a conclusion, in relation to a set of premises ([Keynes, 1921](https://archive.org/details/treatiseonprobab007528mbp); [Carnap, 1950](http://fitelson.org/confirmation/carnap_logical_foundations_of_probability.pdf)).
+The logical interpretation of probability aims at generalising the formal logic (true / false) to the probabilist world.
+The probability then represents the degree of *logical support* of a conclusion, in relation to a set of premises ([Keynes, 1921](https://archive.org/details/treatiseonprobab007528mbp); [Carnap, 1950](http://fitelson.org/confirmation/carnap_logical_foundations_of_probability.pdf)).

 Consequence: every probability is **conditional**.